ffuhro/MayaExtractRootMotion/README.md

+# This is a quick and dirty script.

 # Maya Extract Root Motion
 Python script to extract the location root motion in Maya.
 ##### This is the first version of this script.